 $425 per person plus GST tax

-This tour gives you a spectacular drive right across the Mackenzie Delta to the little village of Aklavik, the birthplace of Inuvik and the burial spot of the infamous outlaw, the Madd Trapper of Rat River.
+This tour gives you a spectacular drive right across the Mackenzie Delta to the little village of Aklavik, the birthplace of Inuvik and the burial spot of the infamous outlaw, the Mad Trapper of Rat River.
 The ice road to Aklavik winds its way through several narrow river channels in the Delta and crosses the main channel of the Mackenzie River.
 You get a spectacular view of the mountains behind Aklavik as you get closer to the village.
-In Aklavik you can see the Mad Trappers grave and see this sleepy little town that existed long before Inuvik was built.
+In Aklavik you can see the Mad Trapper's grave and get a picture of yourself as the mad trapper.